xxxnpno/Projet-Voltaire/README.md

 ## Recommended Tools

 For enhanced functionality, it is recommended to use **Microsoft PowerToys** (or a similar tool) alongside Projet Voltaire.
-PowerToys includes a feature for extracting text from images, making it easy to correct strings from screenshots or scanned documents.
+PowerToys includes a feature for extracting text from images, making it easy to correct strings from screenshots.